Comparing the Best Fulfillment Strategies for Your eCommerce Business

 Third-Party Logistics (3PLs)

-Another fulfillment strategy is to use third-party logistics (3PL) services – not to be confused with drop shipping.
+Another fulfillment strategy is to use a third-party logistics (3PL) fulfillment company– not to be confused with drop shipping.
 3PL services allow you to outsource all or part of your fulfillment process so you can ensure top notch services for your customers.

 Tools that run an e-commerce empire: Download the tech stack mindmap that enables $8M annual with only 2 full-time employees